Board of Trustees

 2. Duties of Officers

 a.
-The chairperson of the board shall have the usual duties and authority consistent with education laws.
-S/he shall appoint all committees unless otherwise directed by the board.
+The Chairperson of the Board shall have the usual duties and authority consistent with education laws.
+He/she shall appoint all committees unless otherwise directed by the Board.

 b.
-The vice-chairperson shall perform the duties of the chairperson in the absence of the chairperson.
-S/he shall perform other functions and duties as designated by the board.
+The Vice-Chairperson shall perform the duties of the Chairperson in the absence of the Chairperson.
+He/she shall perform other functions and duties as designated by the Board.

 c.
-The treasurer shall perform other such duties as designated by the board.
-S/he shall furnish a liability bond in compliance with state law.
+The Treasurer shall perform other such duties as designated by the Board.

 3. Duties of Board Liaisons

 a.
-The assistant treasurer shall receive, hold in custody and expend all funds as directed by the board and shall furnish liability bond in compliance with state law.
+The Assistant Treasurer shall receive, hold in custody and expend all funds as directed by the Board and President.

 4. Removal of Officers

 a.
-Regular Meetings: Regular meetings of the Board of Trustees shall be held at Jackson Community College, 2111 Emmons Road, Jackson, MI, in the Board Room of Potter Center.
-Regular board meetings may also be held in other venues within the College's service area of Jackson, Lenawee and Hillsdale as long as such meeting locations are properly noticed in accord with the prescription of the law.
-Meetings shall be held on the second Monday of each month, beginning at 6:30 p.m., as approved in advance by a majority of the Board of Trustees.
-No further notice of such meetings shall be required to be given to the members of the board.
+Regular Meetings: Regular meetings of the Board of Trustees shall be held at Jackson College, 2111 Emmons Road, Jackson, Michigan, in the Board Room of Potter Center.
+Regular Board meetings may also be held in other venues within the College’s service area of Jackson, Lenawee, and Hillsdale as long as such meeting locations are properly noticed in accord with the prescription of law.
+Meetings shall be held on the second Monday of each month, beginning at 6:30 pm, as approved in advance by a majority of the Board of Trustees.
+No further notice of such meetings shall be required to be given to the members of the Board.

-- Delivering the notices to the members personally at least twenty-four (24) hours before such a meeting is to take place by phone, email, or overnight or standard mail.
+- Delivering the notices to the members at least twenty-four (24) hours before such meeting is to take place by phone, email, or overnight or standard mail.

-Service, as above prescribed, may be made by a member of the board, the secretary of the board, any employee of the board or other person as directed by the board chairperson.
+Service, as above prescribed, may be made by a member of the Board, the Secretary of the Board, and any employee of the Board or other person as directed by the Board Chairman.

 c.
-Attendance at Meetings: All members of the board should use every reasonable effort to attend all meetings of the Board of Trustees in person.
-If this is not possible because of extenuating circumstances, participation by conference call or other electronic community shall be permitted only under the following circumstances:
+Attendance at Meetings: All members of the Board should use every reasonable effort to attend all meetings of the Board of Trustees in person.
+If this is not possible because of extenuating circumstances, participation by conference call or other electronic communication shall be permitted only under the following circumstances:

-- In such circumstances, all deliberations during a meeting, telephone conference call participation or participation by other electronic means which occur must be conducted using two-way speaker phones or other electronic devices that allow all other board members and the public to hear all of the board member caller's comments.
+- In such circumstances, all deliberations during a meeting, telephone conference call participation or participation by other electronic means which occur must be conducted by using two way speaker phones or other electronic devices that allow all other Board members and the public to hear all of the Board member caller’s comments.

-- All votes during a telephone conference call meeting or through utilization of other electronic communication shall be taken by roll call and the meeting must be conducted by using two-way speaker phones or other devices that allow other board members and the public to hear all of the board member caller's votes.
-The board member must identify themselves verbally before each roll call vote.
+- All votes during a telephone conference call meeting or through the utilization of other electronic communication shall be taken by roll call and the meeting must be conducted by using two way speaker phones or other devices that allow other Board members and the public to hear all of the Board member caller’s votes.
+The Board member must identify themselves verbally before each roll call vote.

 f.
 Time Limit: The time of regular meetings of the Board of Trustees shall be limited to two hours.
 A vote may be taken by the Board to extend the meeting should the agenda warrant such an extension.
 Items on the agenda requiring extended deliberation shall be taken up at adjourned or special meetings.

 6. Electronic Communications

-Neither the board collectively nor its individual members may engage in electronic communications for the purpose of making a decision or deliberating towards a decision.
-This would include sequential communications forwarded to or among board members with respect to deliberations, opinions or matters which could result in board action.
+Neither the Board collectively nor its individual members may engage in electronic communications for the purpose of making a decision or deliberating towards a decision.
+This would include sequential communications forwarded to or among Board members with respect to deliberations, opinions or matters which could result in a Board decision.